 Although the government has now allowed pubs to reopen, many are still unable to do so safely, while most if not all are only able to accommodate limited numbers of customers.
 Many of them are still reliant on providing takeaway food and/or drinks.
 Some offer deliveries, while others are selling from the premises.
 This page lists details of those we know about.

 If you can give any of our pubs some support through these difficult times by buying some takeaway food or drink, please do so.
 Our pubs need as much support as possible if they're going to still be there for us when the crisis is over.

 Cratfield is a dispersed parish with a number of 16th century houses around four greens.
 It was recorded in Domesday as "Cratafelda".
 The village had a short-lived (1906-1912), freight-only station on the Mid-Suffolk line (Middy).
 For a while Cratfield was the "end-of-the-line" for this light railway (which was originally planned to go on to Halesworth).

 The village is so remote that the locals claim there are eleven roads into the village but only nine out.
-According to entertainer Doc Cox (AKA Ivor Biggun), when he gets within a couple of miles of the Poacher, "the lady in my sat-nav starts crying".
+Entertainer Doc Cox (AKA Ivor Biggun), told Lesley Dolphin that when he gets within a couple of miles of the Poacher, "the lady in my sat-nav starts crying".

 One local resident, John Noyles was burnt at the stake in Laxfield in 1557 for his religious beliefs.